- Position: NIHR Doctoral Research fellow

 Before joining the University of Leeds, I was an NIHR Academic Clinical Fellow in Manchester (2009-2013).
 During this time I completed a Masters in Primary Care Research at the University of Manchester (2013).
-This included a dissertation investigating how to improve less than full time GP training for women with children.
+This included a dissertation investigating how to improve less than full time GP training for women with children using a feminist participatory action research approach.
 At the same time I completed my clinical training in Salford and South Manchester, qualifying as a GP in August 2013.

 I studied medicine at the University of Manchester graduating in 2007.
 As an undergraduate I conducted research into the effect of gender on medical students' career aspirations.
 I took a year out in 2005/6 to complete an Intercalated BSc in International Health at the University of Leeds, investigating women's rights regarding family planning in Malawi, for my dissertation..

 I am interested in improving health systems, especially primary care, through evidence based policy by understanding how health policy and health systems are shaped by those that use them and work within them.
 My research interests include;

 - Patient and public involvement in service delivery.
 This is the focus of my PhD (see below)

 - Qualitative research (I co-chair the LIHS qualitative research group)